Charles Boss Clarke

 Charles Boss Clarke (1836–1899), commonly known as Charles B. Clarke, was an American architect working in St. Louis.

 Career

 Charles was born in 1836 in Norwich, Connecticut.
 He came to St. Louis around 1859 and began practicing architecture.
 The majority of his commissions were in out-state Missouri, where his penchant for designing exotic victorian buildings made him well-known.
 Characteristics of his work included elaborate rooflines and powerful massing.
 Within his lifetime, his work received negative evaluation as well, drawing criticism for his abilities as a superintendent and designer on buildings which required enormous repairs within three years of construction.
-In 2004, his last remaining known work was demolished.
+In 2004, his last remaining known work of the 33 known buildings he designed was demolished.

 John Pierce Mansion

 The John Pierce mansion in St. Louis was one of Clarke's most well-known commissions.
 The structure was characteristic of Clarke's works and featured dramatic massing with a complex roofline.

 Fagin Building

 Clarke's Fagin Building, constructed in St. Louis, was commissioned by Aaron W. Fagin, the vice president of the Merchant's Exchange of St. Louis.
 Fagin wished, upon returning from a worldwide trip, to furnish St. Louis with a unique and original building.
 The Fagin building, when completed, was described by one newspaper with lavish praise in 1890.
 In 1893, the building was described by one critic in the Architectural Record as the "most discreditable piece of architecture in the United States".
 In the same review, it was described to embody "all the vices and crudities that we call 'western', though in fact the geography has nothing to do with them."

 More recent scholarship has placed the building within the struggle to define the appropriate architecture for the tall office building as an emerging building type.